Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 It controls or stops the flow of stem or fluid into the steam pipes as required.

 It removes the water and steam from the boiler and is present on the bottom side.
-During the maintenance, we can use this cock.
+During the maintenance, we can use this valve.

 Refractory